nert-nlp/Chinese-SNACS/README.md

 # Chinese-SNACS

 This corpus annotates adposition supersenses for the Mandarin Chinese translation of the Little Prince (小王子).
-Adposition supersense annotations are based on English supersense guidelines (https://arxiv.org/abs/1704.02134) and source Chinese-English bitext is obtained from the AMR project (https://amr.isi.edu/download/amr-bank-struct-v1.6.txt).
+Adposition supersense annotations are based on English supersense guidelines v2.5 (https://arxiv.org/abs/1704.02134) and source Chinese-English bitext is obtained from the AMR project (https://amr.isi.edu/download/amr-bank-struct-v1.6.txt).

+The corpus contains all 27 chapters of *The Little Prince*, with a total of 1562 sentences, 19799 tokens, and 937 adposition targets.

 ## Data are stored in the following files:
 - ***snacs_annotated.txt***: plain text file with *TOKEN:SCENE\~FUNCTION* annotations